 Like I said, the main theme of the baby shower was pink and gold, but I also wanted to incorporate flowers into the décor as well.
-To start, I created a pink, gold, white and sliver back drop for the snack table.
+To start, I created a pink, gold, white and silver backdrop for the snack table.
 I used assorted colored and textured ribbon, tulle, lace, etc. and tied it around a thick piece of ribbon/string, allowing the ribbon to hang down about 2-3 feet.
 I then created tulle pom poms and safety pinned them along the top of the ribbon backdrop to cover where I tied the ribbon to the string.
-I used several thumb tacks to adhere the ribbon back drop to the wall behind the snack table.
+I used several thumb tacks to adhere the ribbon backdrop to the wall behind the snack table.

-Other décor included a pink and gold themed diaper cake with flower and bow accents, fresh pink and white flowers displayed in a frosted pink vase and a custom piece of art work, using floral scrapbook paper, a wooden letter and a white frame, that I will gift my sister for my niece’s nursery.
+Other décor included a pink and gold themed diaper cake with flower and bow accents, fresh pink and white flowers displayed in a frosted pink vase and a custom piece of artwork, using floral scrapbook paper, a wooden letter and a white frame, that I will gift the Mom to be for the nursery.

 For my Pink and Gold Baby Shower I served raspberry lemonade, mini Spinach Mushroom Frittata, Rainbow Fruit Salad, mixed nuts, mini powdered donuts, a vegetable tray, pinwheels, bowtie pasta salad and my Strawberry Shortcake Skewers (recipe below).